kwhite/axe-cli-parser/README.md

 ## How to use it!

-The app can be used in two ways:
+The app can be used in two ways.

-	- call directly from the folder where is isntalled with the following commmand: node app.js --sitemapUrl='your sitemap url'
+You can call it directly from the folder where is isntalled with the following commmand: node app.js --sitemapUrl='your sitemap url'

-	- using gulp and require attribute to acces the exported function.
+Using gulp and require attribute to acces the exported function.

 A report will be generated in the results folder for each url parsed from sitemap.